lucapette/vimfiles/README.markdown

 - [ctrlp.vim](http://kien.github.com/ctrlp.vim/)
   It's the best fuzzy file finder ever.
-It has a lot of unique and crazy feature.
+It has a lot of unique and crazy features.
 I tried a lot of them and this is the best one.
 Period.

 - [vim-endwise](https://github.com/tpope/vim-endwise)
-  This plugin will help you to end structures for Ruby, VimL and other languages.
+  This plugin will close structures in Ruby, VimL and other languages.

 - [vim-pathogen](https://github.com/tpope/vim-pathogen)